marcodiiga/marcodiiga.github.io/_posts/2017-09-05-understanding-value-categories.markdown

   // int&& rvr = x; // Wrong: the expression x doesn't designate an rvalue
   ```

-  A function whose return type is a *lvalue* expression is an *lvalue* as well
+  A call to a function which returns an *lvalue* reference is an *lvalue* as well

   ```cpp
   int x;